-The Act, as amended by the Bipartisan Campaign Reform Act of 2002 ("BCRA"), and the Commission's rules bar national party committees (including national congressional committees of a political party, such as the DSCC) from raising or spending any non-Federal funds, which are funds not subject to the limitations, prohibitions, and reporting requirements of the Act.
+The Act, as amended by the Bipartisan Campaign Reform Act of 2002 ("BCRA"), and the Commission's rules restrict the ability of national party committees (including national congressional committees of a political party, such as the DSCC) to raise and spend funds in connection with an election for Federal office, including funds for any Federal election activity.

 See 2 U.S.C.
-441i(a); 11 CFR 300.2(k) and 300.10.
-BCRA also restricts national party committees in the raising and spending of funds for 501(c) organizations that make expenditures and disbursements in connection with an election for Federal office, and for 527 organizations.
-See 2 U.S.C.
-441i(d); 11 CFR 300.11 and 300.50.
+441i(a) and (d); 11 CFR 300.10, 300.11 and 300.50.
 Although the restrictions extend to officers and agents of a national party committee, the plain language of both the Act and the Commission's regulations specifically limit application of these restrictions to national party committee officers and agents only when such individuals are acting on behalf of the national party committee.
 See 2 U.S.C.
-441i(a) and (d); 11 CFR 300.10(c)(1), 300.11(b)(1), and 300.50(b)(1).
-Moreover, in discussing the application of 2 U.S.C.
-441i(a) and 441i(d) to party officers, the Supreme Court has acknowledged that these provisions do not apply to officers acting in "their individual capacities."
-McConnell v.
-Federal Election Commission, 540 U.S. , 124 S.Ct.
-619, at 658, 668, 679 (2003).
+441i(a) and (d); 11 CFR 300.10(c)(1), 300.11(b)(1), and